-This example details the design of a high frequency switching regulator design using ceramic output capacitors.
+This example details the design of a high-frequency switching regulator design using ceramic output capacitors.
 A few parameters must be known in order to start the design process.
 These parameters are typically determined at the system level.
-For this example, use the following known parameters:
+For this example, we will start with the following known parameters:

+DESIGN PARAMETERS VALUE

 Output Voltage 3.3 V

-Transient Response 0- to 1.5-A load step ΔVout = 3 %
+Transient Response 0 to 1.5-A load step ΔVout = 3 %

 Maximum Output Current 2.5 A

-Input Voltage 12 V (nom) 10.8 V to 13.2 V
+Input Voltage 12 V nom.
+10.8 V to 13.2 V

 Output Voltage Ripple 1% of Vout

-Start Input Voltage (rising VIN) 6 V
+Start Input Voltage (rising VIN) 6.25 V

-Stop Input Voltage (falling VIN) 5.5 V
+Stop Input Voltage (falling VIN) 5.9 V